 The practice had equality and diversity and disability policies to support staff in understanding and meeting the needs of patients.
 Staff members told us that longer appointment times were available for patients who required extra time or support, such as patients who were particularly nervous or anxious.
 Staff we spoke with explained to us how they supported patients with additional needs such as young children.
 They ensured patients were supported by a parent and that there was sufficient time to explain fully the care and treatment they were providing in a way the patient and parent understood.
 The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including; Mandarin, Japanese, Dutch, German, Arabic, Hindi and Nepalese.
-The practice also had access to language line.
+Staff at the practice spoke a range of different languages including; Urdu, Romanian, Mandarin and Cantonese.